fqueyroi/von2network-clust/README.md

 ## Datasets

-The three dataset used in the paper are available here.
-The explanation of each dataset is given in Section VI of the papaer.
+The three datasets used in the paper are available here.
+An explanation of each dataset is given in Section VI of the paper.

 1. `maritime_sequences.csv`: Maritime sequences dataset (default dataset used in the script below)
 2. `2011Q1_SEQ.zip` Airport sequences dataset (compressed).